US to confront trade partners at global finance meeting

 Additionally, Britain is preparing to pull out of the European Union and its free-trade zone that permits cross border business without import and export taxes, or tariffs, after voters chose to leave in a referendum last year.

-"We are committed to open and fair trade," said a senior U.S. Treasury official this week, who briefed reporters only on condition of anonymity to discuss the U.S. position ahead of the talks.
-"That means a trading system that has a level playing field for our firms and our workers globally.
-We will be encouraging policies that lead to that level playing field."

-The official would not comment on what language might be in the finance ministers' final statement this week.
+In a visit to Berlin ahead of the G-20 meeting, Mnuchin said the U.S. is interested in trade that is not only free but fair.

+"Our objective is getting more balanced trade agreements," he said, confirming that having border adjusted taxes is an option.
+He said, without providing specifics, that some U.S. trade agreements need to be re-examined, while adding that, "It is not our desire to get into trade wars."

-He also did not want to discuss what changes if any the United States might be seeking to the G-20's statement on currency policy but said Mnuchin would press counterparts to live up to their commitments to refrain from manipulation.
+Mnuchin is expected to press his counterparts to live up to their commitments to refrain from purposefully weakening their currencies.
 During the campaign, Trump said he planned to name China a currency manipulator right after he took office.
 But since taking office, he has not discussed the topic.

 Federal Reserve chair Janet Yellen will join Mnuchin in representing the United States.
 Other prominent participants will be European Central Bank President Mario Draghi, China's finance minister, Xiao Jie, and the host finance minister, Wolfgang Schaeuble of Germany.

-The G-20 is also due to discuss ways to strengthen the global economy and create more jobs.
-Other issues include international financial regulation and efforts to crack down on tax avoidance and evasion.
+The G-20 is due to also discuss ways to strengthen the global economy and create more jobs.

+After meeting Thursday with Schaeuble, Mnuchin said the U.S. wants to still play an "essential leadership role" in the world economy.
+He and Schaeuble, he said, agreed it was important to work together to produce "growth, stimulate job creation, and work

-The summit is taking place with the global economy in relatively good shape: the International Monetary Fund predicts growth of 3.4
+The G-20 meeting is taking place with the global economy in relatively good shape: the International Monetary Fund predicts growth of 3.4